 Fort Point, located on the northeast corner of Great Island, has always been an active military site guarding the entrance to Portsmouth Harbor.
 It is the oldest continuously occupied military site in the US

 1631- “Soon after 1623, the company sent by John Mason did build many houses upon the Great Island – and erected a fort and mounted it with ten guns for the Defense of said Island and River.”
 The fort was called the “Castle”. .

-1666 - The fort was rebuilt as a timber blockhouse and called "The New Castle."
+1666 - The fort was rebuilt as a timber blockhouse and called the “New Castle”.

 1774 - On Dec.
-14 & 15, the first overt act of the Revolutionary War took place at Fort William and Mary.
-Warned by Paul Revere that the British were coming to seize the powder from the fort.
-400 rebels mobilized to take the cannons, gunpowder and small arms from the fort.
-Later the British ship Scarborough came into the harbor, dismantled the fort and seized two vessels with provisions.
+14 & 15, the first overt act of the American Revolutionary War took place at Fort William and Mary.
+Warned by Paul Revere that the British were coming to take the powder from the fort, 400 rebels mobilized to attack the fort and seize the powder for their own rebel cause.
+The British ships Scarborough and Canceaux arrived to prevent the dismantling of the fort by the patriots.

 1840 - Improvements were made which included the granite gun platforms, the structure that we still see today.